Kharkiv region (Ukraine) (AFP) -

 'There are a huge number of Russian forces that are in Ukraine and unfortunately, tragically, horrifically President Putin has demonstrated that he will throw a lot of people into this at huge cost to Russia,' he said.

-His assessment comes just one day after a surprise visit to Kyiv during which he unveiled another $2.8 billion in military aid and hailed Ukraine's 'clear and real' frontline gains.
+His assessment comes just one day after a surprise visit to Kyiv during which he unveiled another $2.8 billion in military aid for Kyiv and hailed Ukraine's 'clear and real' frontline gains.

-Key to the Ukrainian advances has been a steady stream of Western-donated weapons.
+Key to the Ukrainian advances have been a steady stream of Western-donated weapons.

-Long-range precision artillery has played a crucial role, allowing Kyiv to disrupt Russian supply lines.
+Long-range precision artillery has played a particularly crucial role, allowing Kyiv to disrupt Russian supply lines.

 'They've used those munitions... to begin to shape the battlespace in such a manner that they are changing the dynamics on the battlefield,' Austin said during a press conference with the Czech defence minister.